-The absence code for unpaid parental leave shall not be used while incapacitated from childbirth.
+Unpaid parental leave shall not be used while incapacitated from childbirth.
 Paid or unpaid sick leave is available prior to birth, if necessary, or after the birth when a female employee is unable to work due to childbirth as certified by a physician.
 Female employees who are incapacitated before or after childbirth are required to provide the Serious Health Condition Certification form.